-- fair value is measured using the price in a principal market for the asset or liability, or in the absence of a principal market, the most advantageous market; - financial assets and liabilities with offsetting positions in market risks or counterparty credit risks can be measured on the basis of an entity's net risk exposure; - disclosures regarding the fair value hierarchy has been moved from IFRS 7 to IFRS 13, and further guidance has been added to the determination of classes of assets and liabilities; - a quantitative sensitivity analysis must be provided for financial instruments measured at fair value; - a narrative must be provided discussing the sensitivity of fair value measurements categorised under Level 3 of the fair value hierarchy to significant unobservable inputs; - and information must be provided on an entity's valuation processes for fair value measurements categorized under Level 3 of the fair value hierarchy.
+- fair value is measured using the price in a principal market for the asset or liability, or in the absence of a principal market, the most advantageous market; - financial assets and liabilities with offsetting positions in market risks or counterparty credit risks can be measured on the basis of an entity's net risk exposure; - disclosures regarding the fair value hierarchy has been moved from IFRS 7 to IFRS 13, and further guidance has been added to the determination of classes of assets and liabilities; - a quantitative sensitivity analysis must be provided for financial instruments measured at fair value; - a narrative must be provided discussing the sensitivity of fair value measurements categorised under Level 3 of the fair value hierarchy to significant unobservable inputs; and - information must be provided on an entity's valuation processes for fair value measurements categorized under Level 3 of the fair value hierarchy.

 IFRS 13 is effective for annual periods beginning on or after January 1, 2013.
-Earlier application is permitted. - 16 - Galantas Gold Corporation Notes to Consolidated Financial Statements Years ended December 31, 2011 and 2010 (Expressed in Canadian Dollars)
+Earlier application is permitted.

-- (n) Future accounting changes (Continued) - (vi) IAS 1 Presentation of financial statements ("IAS 1") was amended by the IASB in June 2011 in order to align the presentation of items in other comprehensive income with US GAAP standards.
+(vi) IAS 1 - Presentation of financial statements ("IAS 1") was amended by the IASB in June 2011 in order to align the presentation of items in other comprehensive income with United States Generally Accepted Accounting Principles.
 Items in other comprehensive income will be required to be presented in two categories: items that will be reclassified into profit or loss and those that will not be reclassified.
 The flexibility to present a statement of comprehensive income as one statement or two separate statements of profit and loss and other comprehensive income remains unchanged.
-The amendments to IAS 1 are effective for annual periods beginning on or after July 1, 2012. - (vii) IFRIC 20 Stripping Costs in the Production Phase of a Surface Mine ("IFRIC 20").
-On 19 October 2011, the IASB issued IFRIC 20.
-The Interpretation clarifies when production stripping should lead to the recognition of an asset and how that asset should be measured, both initially and in subsequent periods.
-The Interpretation is effective for annual periods beginning on or after January 1, 2013 with earlier application permitted.
+The amendments to IAS 1 are effective for annual periods beginning on or after July 1, 2012.